What Is A Stone?

 Murum is a metamorphic type.
 The Colour of murum is deep brown or red.
 It is made of by composition of laterite stone.
 Murum is used in the garden wall, for fancy paths, etc.

 Kankar is a sedimentary type of stone.
 It is used in the manufacturing of hydraulic lime, road metal, etc. it is easily found in Central India and North India.

 It is compressive strength is 18 to 32 kg/cm2.
-Also, it’s used in stone masonry, building stone and road metal, etc.
+Also, it’s used in stone masonry, building stone, and road metal, etc.

 Slate is a metamorphic type of rock.
 Its specific gravity is 2.89 and compressive strength is 770 kg/cm2 to 2110 kg/cm2.
-Slates are used for roofing purposes damp proof course and sills work etc.
+Slates are used for roofing purposes damp proof courses and sills work etc.

 The slate is available in black color.
 Also, it has non-absorbent properties.
 It is locally found in U.P, M.P, Mysore, Rajasthan, and Madras.

 Sand Stone is a sedimentary stone.
 It is easily dressed in any shape and size.
 Also available in various colors.

 The specific gravity of sandstones is from 2.65 to 2.95 and the Compressive strength is 650 kg/cm2.use of sandstones is for flooring purposes, wall, and carving purposes.